 An overview

 The Chaptering course is a single, continuous formation in the practice.
 It is undertaken one-to-one, over roughly three months, across twelve sessions that form three complete chapters.
-You are moved through the work as a participant — your own inner child leads three chapters of her own — and the theory and interpretation are taught alongside, so that you come to understand the practice from the inside as you experience it.
+You are moved through the work as a participant, your inner child leading three chapters of her own.
+The theory and interpretation are taught alongside, so that you come to understand the practice from the inside as you experience it.
 The course concludes with a certification of demonstrated practice.

-This dual character is deliberate.
 Chaptering is learned most truly by being lived.
 A practitioner who has been accompanied through their own chapters carries first-hand knowledge of what receptive, non-directive witnessing actually is and what it makes possible.
-That experiential knowledge is the foundation everything else rests on.
+That experiential knowledge is the foundation for holding the work with others.

 The shape of the three months

 Each chapter follows its own arc.
-The first session establishes the landscape and the chapter's orientation — the inner child opens her world and shows the direction she will take.
+The opening session establishes the landscape and the chapter's orientation, the inner child opening her world and showing the direction she will take.
 The middle sessions move into the central territory, where the encounters concentrate and the chapter's essential meaning begins to show itself.
-The closing session brings the chapter to its natural completion, the inner child returning, in her own way, to where she began with a quality of having arrived somewhere.
+The closing session brings the chapter to its natural completion, the inner child returning, in her own way, to where she began with the quality of having arrived somewhere.

 The space between sessions is as much a part of the work as the sessions themselves.
-Integration happens there — quietly, in dreams, in shifts of perception, in the renewed quality of the relationship with the inner child — while she prepares what comes next.
+Integration happens in many ways: quietly in dreams, in shifts of perception, in the renewed quality of your relationship with the inner child as she prepares what comes next.
+The chapter is alive between its sessions.

 What is taught

-The theory and interpretation are introduced as the work calls for them: the inner child and the imaginal; why story is the form the psyche reaches for; the chapter as a unit, and the logic of its three-session arc; the consciousness structures that underlie the developmental map; the recurring symbolic elements and how to read them; and, above all, the discipline of the practitioner — the witness, silence as the primary instrument, and the trust in the inner child's intelligence that makes the deep work possible.
+The theory and interpretation are introduced as the work calls for them: the inner child and the imaginal; why story is the form the psyche reaches for; the chapter as a unit and the logic of its arc; the consciousness structures that underlie the developmental map; the recurring symbolic elements and how to read them; and, above all, the discipline of the practitioner, the witness, silence as the primary instrument, and the trust in the inner child's intelligence that makes the deep work possible.

 The aim throughout is inner literacy: the developing ability to read your own inner life, to recognise the symbolic logic of the sessions, and to hold the work independently.
-This reflects the Inner Council's wider philosophy of open source therapy, in which the practitioner's role is to transfer capacity and, from the outset, to make themselves unnecessary.
+This reflects the Inner Council's wider philosophy of open source therapy, in which the practitioner's role is to transfer capacity and, from the outset, to work toward becoming unnecessary.

 What is included